rtavenar/hdr/content/parts/01/ot.md

 # Optimal Transport for Structured Data

-This section covers my works related to Optimal Transport distances for structured data such as graphs.
+This section covers our works related to Optimal Transport distances for structured data such as graphs.
 In order to compare graphs, we have introduced the Fused Gromov Wasserstein distance that interpolates between Wasserstein distance between node feature